DanielTrupp/DanielTrupp.github.io/essays/ui-frameworks.md

   - SemanticUI
 ---

-#h1 Beauty is in the Eye of the Beholder
+ Beauty is in the Eye of the Beholder

 Many people disagree on what something beautiful, but most people can agree what makes a user interface look decent and function well.
+Creating said interfaces, however, can be time consuming and can produce some very long and confusing code.
+In order to make